m4lbec/m4lbec/README.md

 ### Hi there 👋 , My name is Matias Fernandez

 I am a winemaker from Mendoza, Argentina.
-Code enthusiastic.
-On my way to Cybersecurity Degree.
+Code enthusiast.
+On my way to my Cybersecurity Degree.
 <!--
 **m4lbec/m4lbec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.